The `macro` tag provides what conveniences in template debugging and error troubleshooting?

 {% endmacro %}

-Then, simply call this in your templatemacroand pass the corresponding article data:
+Then, in your template, you just need to call thismacroand pass in the corresponding article data:

 {% for article in articles %}